Student Services & Special Education

 Please keep these for your records.
 CLICK HERE

-• Notice of Procedural Safeguards – Overview of Special Education Laws related to the provision of Free and Appropriate Special Education Services to children with disabilities.
+• Notice of Procedural Safeguards (en espanol) – Overview of Special Education Laws related to the provision of Free and Appropriate Special Education Services to children with disabilities.

 • Summary of fourteen (14) Federal Handicapping Conditions to establish eligibility for Special Education.